 The question applies to last week.
 Ignore variations in working hours from week to week.
 If working times were the same on at least three days of the week regard them as "usual".
-If there were two shifts (e.g. morning and evening), list according to starting time of the first and finishing time of the second and note fact on left. of the second, and note fact on left.
+If there were two shifts (e.g. morning and evening), list according to starting time of the first and finishing time of the second, and note fact on left.